A compendium of logarithmic corrections in AdS/CFT: Explicit KK supergravity examples

 We assume a regularization scheme that assigns a finite value to these infinite sums.
 The long sector is more involved and depends on the SU(2)$^3$ quantum numbers.
 However, using the spectrum in~\cite{Merlatti:2000ed}, we find that the contributions to the $(a_E, c, b_1)$ coefficients from the long multiplets take a simple form:

 where $\text{dim}(j_1,j_2,_3)$ is the dimension of the SU(2)$^3$ representation.
 We do not know of a rigorous way to regularize the infinite sums on the right-hand side.
 However, we can turn the logic around and see what can be learned from the bootstrap constraints~\eqref{eq:no-Cloc}.
-In particular, since both $c^{\text{tot}}$ and $b_1^{\text{tot}}$ must vanish after summing over the spectrum, this implies that the regularized sums in the long sector must be equal and opposite to the regularized sums in the short sector.
-Thus, the bootstrap constraints imply
+In particular, we see from~\eqref{eq:hk-non-min} and~\eqref{eq:Q111-long} that $b_1^{\text{long}}\vert_{\mathcal{N}=2} = b_1^{\text{long}} - c^{\text{long}}/6 = 0$.
+Thus, the bootstrap constraints imply that the spectrum in the short sector must be such that

+to achieve $b_1^\text{short}\vert_{\mathcal{N}=2}=0$.
 The regularization scheme used for~\eqref{eq:HK-Q111-short} should satisfy the above constraint.
 It is straightforward to check that using the method in Appendix~\ref{app:reg} to regularize $c^{\text{short}}$ and $b_1^{\text{short}}$, we do not find finite values that satisfy~\eqref{eq:HK-Q111-long}.
 Since our computation is highly sensitive to the full spectrum of the KK theory, this contradiction could point to issues in the analysis of~\cite{Merlatti:2000ed}.
-We note that this possibility has been raised independently in~\cite{Cheon:2011th}.
+We note that this possibility has been raised independently in~\cite{Cheon:2011th} and further emphasized in \cite{Eager:2013mua}.
 Of course, we cannot exclude that there exists some renormalization scheme for the sums in the short sector that is compatible with the bootstrap constraints~\eqref{eq:HK-Q111-long}.
 At present, we are unable to make a definite statement, but we feel that this example highlights how sensitive our log computations are to the intricate details of the KK spectrum in a given supergravity compactification.